 Redditor Refuses To Pay Her Sister Back The $3k She Paid For Her Dog's Surgery Because She Believes The Family Owes Her For Taking Care Of All Their Pets

-OP claims that the dog was not supposed to belong to her only.
+OP claims that the dog was not supposed to belong to her alone.

-The dog ended up making it through and might have other issues.
+The dog ended up making it through but might have other issues.

 When one feels they are giving more than they receive, it can lead to a sense of exploitation or unfairness, which is clearly evident in this familial dispute.

-The money the sister used to pay for the surgery was a separate grant and not to pay for tuition.
+The money the sister used to pay for the surgery was a separate grant and not intended for tuition.

-The dog regularly tried to eat random objects, and it's a recurring problem they have to deal with.
+The dog regularly tried to eat random objects, which is a recurring problem they have to deal with.

 OP refused to pay the money back, but her family's reaction made her doubt her choice.